creativeprojects/resticprofile/docs/content/schedules/configuration.md

                    annually → *-01-01 00:00:00
 ```

-The `schedule` can be a string or an array of string (to allow for multiple schedules)
+The `schedule` can be a string or an array of strings (to allow for multiple schedules).

 ### schedule-ignore-on-battery

-If set to `true` the schedule won't start if the system is running on battery (even if the charge is still at 100%)
+If set to `true`, the schedule won't start if the system is running on battery (even if the charge is at 100%).

 ### schedule-ignore-on-battery-less-than

-If set to a number, the schedule won't start if the system is running on battery and the charge (in %) is less or equal than the number specified.
+If set to a number, the schedule won't start if the system is running on battery and the charge is less than or equal to the specified number.

 ## Example